JasonW41k3r/CR-FMOL/README.md

 # FedMGDA
-This is an repository of main code and experiments for the paper *Federated Multi-Objective Learning with Controlled Pareto Frontiers*
+This is an repository of main code and experiments for our paper *Federated Multi-Objective Learning with Controlled Pareto Frontiers*

 Experiments can be produced on MNIST, Fashion MNIST, CIFAR10 and Adult (both IID and non-IID).